Headington Hill

 Start of construction work for the two buildings begins.

-First teaching activity took place in the new Teaching building from the start of Semester Two, with use of the Workshop building following later in the semester.
+First teaching activity took place in the new Teaching building from the start of Semester 2.
+The new Workshop building was formally handed over to the University in February 2025, fully opening for the 2025/26 academic year.

 Image caption: Students working on the ground floor of the Teaching building on the Headington Hill site